crpkrs/bi-polar/README.md

 2. data-repeat3_alpha.py: execute simulation with designated parameters
 3. plot-data.py: draw histograms using simulation results

-The plot program outputs histograms in Fig. 3 (a)-(j) in the paper.
+The plot programs output histograms in Fig. 3 (a)-(j) in the paper.